ramamoorthyluxman/bpc/README.md

 This repository contains the sample submission code and evaluation service for the Bin Picking Challenge – both based on ROS 2.

 - **Estimator:**
   The estimator code represents the sample submission.
-Participants need to edit and improve this ROS 2 node, then build and submit a Docker container containing their solution.
+Participants need to implement their solution by editing the placeholder code in the function `get_pose_estimates` in `ibpc_pose_estimator.py`.
+The tester will invoke participant's solution implementation through ROS 2 nodes via the `get_pose_estimates` function.

 - **Tester:**
   The tester code serves as the evaluation service.
-A copy of this code will be running on the evaluation server.
-It is provided for reference only.
+A copy of this code will be running on the evaluation server and is provided for reference only.

-In addition, we provide the [ibpc_py tool](https://github.com/Yadunund/ibpc_py) which facilitates downloading the challenge data and performing other related tasks.
+In addition, we provide the [ibpc_py tool](https://github.com/Yadunund/ibpc_py) which facilitates downloading the challenge data and performing various related tasks.
 Please refer to its README for further details.

 ## Submission Instructions